 Participant slowly raises their body as high as possible on the balls of their feet.
+Pause for a breath.
 Slowly lower their heels back to the ground.
 Repeat for a total 10 times.
 Participant completes 1 more set of 10 repetitions.